ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 This document defines a SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter that allows the server to limit the maximum number of concurrent WebTransport sessions on a single HTTP/2 connection.
-The client MUST NOT open more sessions than indicated in the server SETTINGS parameters.
-The server MUST NOT close the connection if the client opens sessions exceeding this limit, as the client and the server do not have a consistent view of how many sessions are open due to the asynchronous nature of the protocol; instead, it MUST reset all of the CONNECT streams it is not willing to process with the `REFUSED_STREAM` error code ({{Section 8.7 of HTTP2}}).
+The client MUST NOT open more concurrent sessions than indicated by the server SETTINGS parameters.

+SETTINGS synchronization via acknowledgements in HTTP/2 enables both endpoints to agree on the current value of each setting ({{Section 6.5.3 of HTTP2}}).
+A WebTransport server enforces the session limit at the time a new session is opened by comparing the number of currently open WebTransport sessions against the currently acknowledged SETTINGS value for SETTINGS_WEBTRANSPORT_MAX_SESSIONS.
+A server that receives an incoming stream that would cause it to exceed its session limit MUST reset that stream with the `REFUSED_STREAM` error code ({{Section 8.7 of HTTP2}}).

+A WebTransport server that wishes to reduce the value of SETTINGS_WEBTRANSPORT_MAX_SESSIONS to a value that is below the current number of open sessions can either close sessions that exceed the new value or allow those sessions to complete.
+Endpoints MUST NOT reduce the value of SETTINGS_WEBTRANSPORT_MAX_SESSIONS to "0" after previously advertising a non-zero value.

 Just like other HTTP requests, WebTransport sessions, and data sent on those sessions, are counted against flow control limits.
 Servers that wish to limit